Making it to high school graduation is a big deal. For most people, it’s taken 13 years of education since starting in kindergarten.

 While finishing senior year and taking care of high school graduation, getting ready for college is just around the corner.
 There are plenty of ways to prepare for college before the fall semester rolls around.
 Let’s take a look at some of the key things you may want to consider.

-Filling out the Free Application for Federal Student Aid (FAFSA® ) form is the first step in applying for federal student aid, which can include scholarships, grants, and loans, depending on a student’s eligibility.
+Typically, college-bound high school seniors will fill out the Free Application for Federal Student Aid (FAFSA®) in February.
+This form is the first step in applying for federal student aid, which can include scholarships, grants, and loans, depending on a student’s eligibility.

 Generally speaking, most programs do not require incoming freshmen to declare a major right away.
 Still, taking some time before registration to learn about different majors and general course requirements can help students figure out what they want to study, create a balanced schedule, and graduate on time.